New Student Orientation

 Celebration of The Heart

 You won’t want to miss this Earlham tradition to kick off the academic year with the new Earlham President.
 The entire Earlham community is invited to circle the Heart and greet one another or just walk around and greet someone new.
-Look for the banner and listen to the music in front of Earlham Hall.
-DJ Nick Johnson
+Listen for the music in front of Earlham Hall with DJ Nick Johnson!

 1:30 – 3 p.m.